-We’ll go in-depth through various locations in Portugal and what are the benefits of buying property there in our next section.
-But first, here’s a table depicting the average prices of property in various cities and districts:
+We will go in-depth through various locations in Portugal and what are the benefits of buying property there in our next section.
+But first, here is a table depicting the average prices of property in various cities and districts:

 |City||District||Average Price per m²|

 |Lapa and Santos||$5937|

 When deciding where to buy property, you basically have two options: